Nepenthe Big Sur is often one of the first destinations for visitors when they arrive arrive at this magical slice of the California Coast.

 Cons:

-If your in the mood for a nice early breakfast before climbing up those hiking trails in big sur, Cafe Kevah is certainly one of the better choices, and if your travel plans have you arriving between March and early January and you can beat the summer fog.
+The Kevah Cafe is located just downstairs from the Nepenthe Big Sur Restaurant and shares the same parking area and glorious views of the 40 mile coastline.
+This is the place where Elizabeth Taylor and Richard Burton discussed the benefits of the hippiedom lifestyle in the movie the "Sandpiper" filmed here in 1963, and where the dancing scenes on the deck were filmed.
+If your in the mood for a nice early breakfast before climbing up those hiking trails in big sur, Cafe Kevah is certainly one of the better choices, and if your travel plans have you arriving between March and early January and you can beat the summer fog. |

-The View Of Cafe Kevah From Nepenthe
+The View Of Cafe Kevah From Nepenthe |

 Pros: